The best competitive experts. All in one place.

 Tesla’s superior technology, futuristic design, and Mars-loving-CEO, all combined to solidify its position at the top of the EV hierarchy.

 But a closer look under the hood reveals Tesla is no longer the undisputed champion of the electric vehicle world.

-In fact, Volkswagen Group, which includes brands like Audi and Porsche, actually sold slightly MORE electric vehicles than Tesla in Q4 2020.
+In fact, Volkswagen Group, which includes brands like Audi and Porsche, actually sold MORE electric vehicles than Tesla in Q4 2020.